aws-containers/apprunnerworkshop/content/github/service/_index.md

 ![Source Service](/images/service-source.png)

 For your Repository type, select “Source code repository”.
-This will require you to add a connection to Github in order for AWS App Runner to deploy your new service.
+This will require you to add a connection to GitHub in order for AWS App Runner to deploy your new service.
 Select “Add new”.

 ![Github Link](/images/service-link-github1.png)

-Give your connection name a suitable name - for example “fusion-example-connection”.
+Give your connection name a suitable name - for example `fusion-example-connection`.
 Install a GitHub app with access to the repository you have just created by choosing the organization in which you created your new repository.
 Select your own account name.

 ![Github Link](/images/service-link-github2.png)